JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 Two 10oz coffee bean containers/grinders (Image credit: Future / Dan Fauzi)

 A key design feature of the GIGA 10 is the control panel.
-It's a one-touch panel, made up of three touchscreens that display the various coffees you can make.
+It's a one-touch panel comprising three touchscreens that display the various coffees you can make.
 When a coffee is being brewed, the three screens are used individually: one shows a list of the brewing process, one shows an image of a cup with how much is left to fill, and one shows the progress of the milk system.
-It's clear, clean, and easy to use, which is essential for a machine that can make so many different drinks.
+It's clear, clean, and easy to use, essential for a machine that can make many different drinks.

-A somewhat fiddly aspect of the machine, however, is how the milk system is used.
-The milk jug is separate, not integrated, so instead sits next to the machine loosely.
-It does offer some flexibility though for where you want it placed, and it can sit nicely on the drip tray when the machine isn't in use.
+However, a somewhat fiddly aspect of the machine is how the milk system is used.
+The milk jug is separate, not integrated, so it sits next to the machine loosely.
+It does offer some flexibility, though, for where you want it placed, and it can sit nicely on the drip tray when the machine isn't in use.

 JURA GIGA 10 panoramic touch control screen